(

 Ultra

-Violet machine) The state-of-the-art photolithographic step and scan machine that is used in state-of-the-art chip manufacturing.
-EUV machines create elements on the chip that are 5 nm in size and below.
+Violet machine) The photolithographic step and scan machine that is used in state-of-the-art chip manufacturing.
 The machine generates extreme ultraviolet light and beams it through a photomask to create patterns on the layer of photoresist film coated on the wafer.

 More than a hundred wafers can be processed in an hour.
 The photomask (reticle) covers only a small area on the wafer, perhaps four or five chips, thus the wafer has to be moved under the lens many times (stepped) to complete the operation for a single layer.
-At each step, the reticle is actually scanned, which is why it is called a "step and scan" machine, or "scanner."
+At each step, the reticle is scanned, hence the name "step and scan" machine or "scanner."
 See

 ASML,